 - · Enterprise risk review and identification exercises conducted at the business unit and department levels, to review the existing risks in the risk register and to identify new risks that may have emerged.
 It allows the business units to review the adequacy and effectiveness of their key risk controls and to develop risk treatment plans to address risk exposures so that business objectives are pursued in a risk-controlled manner; - Fraud risk review exercise conducted at the business units and department levels, to identify the potentially fraudulent activities that could occur in key processes, and implement a combination of preventive and detective anti-fraud control measures: - Business continuity/contingency plans were tested during the financial year under review.
 The procedures were fine-tuned and enhanced for improvements further to the post-mortem briefings held; and - Risk and control self-assessment (RCSA) compliance test exercises carried out by the business units.
-This is a process to provide an overview of control compliance, including whether controls are executed effectively as intended by the business deficiency and weakness and develop remediation actions to ensure controls are operating effectively.
+This is a process to provide an overview of control compliance, including whether controls are executed effectively as intended by the business units.
+This exercise serves as a basis to acquire assurance on the operating effectiveness of the controls, identify any control deficiency and weakness and develop remediation actions to ensure controls are operating effectively.